HenrikAndreas/flaskServer/README.md

 # robotServer
-This is a robotics experiment, where I try create a personal webserver that also functions as a moveable robot.
+This is a robotics experiment, where I try to create a webserver that also functions as a moveable robot.

+News:
+- Added navbar